Global Clean Energy Innovation

 Mission Critical: Accelerating Innovation at COP 27

-Join ITIF, IIT-Delhi, and Tufts University’s Climate Policy Lab as thought leaders from these institutions share their visions for a successful COP for innovation, building off the 12 September forum published in Nature Energy.
+Watch thought leaders from ITIF, IIT-Delhi School of Public Policy, and the Climate Policy Lab at The Fletcher School, Tufts University share their visions for a successful COP for innovation, building off the September 12th forum published in Nature Energy.

 September 12, 2022|Op-Eds & Commentary

 In September, ministers will gather in Pittsburgh to consider how their governments should respond to the energy and climate innovation imperative.
 Building on Glasgow, the meeting should strive to fill critical gaps in areas such as capital-intensive demonstration projects and innovation-friendly trade in carbon-intensive goods.

 Don’t Blame DeJoy, Give Him the Money to Buy Electric Postal Trucks

 The U.S. Postal Service (USPS) just approved plans to deploy a new delivery fleet consisting almost entirely of gasoline-powered trucks, even as Amazon, UPS and FedEx are going all-in on climate-friendly electric vehicles (EVs).